 DED Granted Country - Liberia

-You are eligible for employment authorization under the extended wind-down period if you:
+You are eligible for employment authorization under the additional DED period if you:

 - Have continuously resided in the United States since Oct.
 1, 2002;

 - Held TPS on Sept.
 30, 2007, the termination date of a former TPS designation for Liberia; and

 - Are currently covered under DED for Liberians.

 Current Liberia DED-related EADs bearing a March 30, 2020, or Jan.
 10, 2021, expiration date and an A-11 category are automatically extended through June 30, 2022.
 Aﬀected individuals may present their EADs bearing a March 30, 2020, or Jan.
 10, 2021, expiration date as evidence of identity and employment authorization for purposes of Employment Eligibility Verification (Form I-9).
 Employees may show the Federal Register notice to demonstrate that their EADs have been automatically extended through June 30, 2022.